 All end-points of the external cloud application are protected with strong SSL/TLS ciphers.

 SAML 2.0 implementation of external cloud application security features:

 SAML 2.0 product, such as Oracle Identity Federation or Oracle Active Directory Federation Service, used by external cloud application is certified and tested by an accreditation authority (Kantara or LibertyAlliance, for example).

 Support for SAML 2.0 Browser POST or Browser Artifact SSO Profiles.

 SP-initiated flows.
 For example, you can directly access your cloud web application URL from a browser.
-If you need authentication, you are redirected to Oracle Sales Cloud Identity Provider.
+If you need authentication, you are redirected to an identity provider.

 Support for Single Logout (SLO) SAML 2.0 flows.

 All endpoints of your external cloud application are protected by SSL.

 Support for SAML metadata for exchanging Federation configuration information.